 - feelings of fear

-Migraine with aura is fairly common, and anyone with migraine can experience auras.
+Around 30% of people who experience migraine headaches also experience migraine with aura.
 However, some subtypes of migraine are particularly likely to involve auras.

 Specialists have previously referred to migraine with aura as classic migraine, focal migraine, aphasic migraine, and complicated migraine.